emilynordmann/netlify/content/project/2022-08-03-how-to-study-2022/index.md

 * How to send an e-mail
 * Which study strategies are effective and which are not

-The 2022 updates partially involves returning to some pre-covid wording about in-person lectures and lecture recordings, but it also takes account of how our practice has changed following the lessons learned from the pivot to online.
-In particular, for my lectures intend to keep the structure I developed for my [watch parties](https://journal.aldinhe.ac.uk/index.php/jldhe/article/view/696), that is, I'm not returning to my original 50-minute lecture, I am keeping the chunks and the quizzes and the breaks.
+The 2022 updates partially involve returning to some pre-covid wording about in-person lectures and lecture recordings, but also takes account of how our practice has changed following the lessons learned from the pivot to online.
+In particular, for my lectures, I intend to keep the structure I developed for my [watch parties](https://journal.aldinhe.ac.uk/index.php/jldhe/article/view/696), that is, I'm not returning to my original 50-minute lecture, I am keeping the chunks and the quizzes and the breaks.

 * [Download the slides](https://osf.io/k2h9x)